-Having grown up as a dependent in the military, I don't have a history of place, but places are my history.
-When I started using impressions of manhole covers in my ceramic work, I recognized these covers as representations of the 'where' in our lives.
-They reveal the wear and tear of time and people - the travel of feet, pets, strollers as well as debris from man and nature.
+Having grown up as a military brat, I don't have a history of place, but places are my history.
+When I started using impressions of manhole covers in my ceramic work, I saw them as the 'where' in our lives.
+They reveal the wear and tear of time and people.
 Some are simple; others are complex.
 The design is deep and allows for excellent texture in a finished piece.

-I am a studio member at Lee Arts Center in Arlington, Virginia.
-My clay body is stoneware and I fire to cone 5/6 in an electric kiln.
+I am a studio member at LAC Studios in Arlington, Virginia.
+My clay body is stoneware and I fire to cone 6 in an electric kiln.

 I show/sell my work at 2 galleries in The Torpedo Factory in Alexandria VA.
 I'm not there every month, but I can often be found (or at least my wares can be) at Scope Gallery on the first floor or the Van Landingham Gallery on the third floor.